lajello/tendimensions/README.md

 model = tendims.TenDimensionsClassifier(is_cuda=True, embeddings_dir = './embeddings') #set to False is GPU not available.
-Customize embeddings directory if needed dimensions = model.dimensions_list #get the list of all available dimensions print(dimensions) text = 'I love you so much, I am in love with you.
-Fuck you very much.' dimension = '' model.compute_score_split(text, dimension) #compute a score for each sentence and returns maximum and average values model.compute_score(text, dimension) #compute a single score on the whole text
+Customize embeddings directory if needed dimensions = model.dimensions_list #get the list of all available dimensions print(dimensions) text = 'Hello, my name is Mike.
+I am willing to help you, whatever you need.' dimension = 'support' model.compute_score_split(text, dimension) #compute a score for each sentence and returns maximum and average values model.compute_score(text, dimension) #compute a single score on the whole text
 ```